aperturerobotics/bifrost/README.md

 [libp2p]: https://libp2p.io/
 [noise]: https://github.com/perlin-network/noise
 [nats]: https://nats.io

-## Overview

-Bifrost is designed around the following core concepts:

- - Peer: a routable process or device with an identity.
- - Transport: protocol or hardware for communication Link between two Peer.
- - Link: a connection between two peers over a Transport.
- - Stream: channel of packets between two Peer with a configured protocol type.
- - PubSub: at-least-once delivery of messages to named topics.
- - Route: a multi-hop path through the network between two Peer.

-Bifrost is built on the ControllerBus framework, which defines the Config, Controller, Directive structures and behaviors.
-All components are implemented as controllers, and have associated factories.

 An EntityGraph controller is provided.
 EntityGraph exposes the internal state representation of Bifrost to visualizers and instrumentation via a graph-based